PrincetonUniversity/PsyNeuLink/branch/master/_sources/PCTC_model.rst.txt

 elements.
 The *WORD HIDDEN LAYER* with a numpy array with a value of 2.5 on the diagonal elements and 0.0 on the off-diagonal elements.
 The *TASK LAYER* with a numpy array with a value of length 2 with both elements set to -1.
-The second output state of the *TASK LAYER* is specified as the sender and the *RESPONSE LAYER* is specified as the receiver.
+The second OutputPort of the *TASK LAYER* is specified as the sender and the *RESPONSE LAYER* is specified as the receiver.

 Execution